 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-At the time of inspection floors were covered.
+At the time of inspection the property was furnished with floors covered.